Atul Dodiya Indian, b. 1959

 Born in 1959 in Mumbai, Atul Dodiya trained at the Sir J.J.
 School of Art, 1982, and École des Beaux-Arts, Paris, 1991–92, and is widely considered one of India’s most significant artists.
 Dodiya’s proclivity for the avant-garde nurtures his practice with myth-like, often poetic interpretations of encyclopaedic ideas and interconnected cultural contexts, which he cultivates through complex social, political and art historical arrangements, juggling various image economies as a kind of cultural inheritance.

-His work is included in several prominent collections, including the National Gallery Singapore; Ishara Art Foundation and the Prabhakar Collection, Dubai; the Guggenheim Museum; the Herwitz Collection, Peabody Essex Museum, Salem; Fukuoka Asian Art Museum, Japan; Philadelphia Museum of Art, Philadelphia; Tate Modern, London; Centre Pompidou, Paris; Kiran Nadar Museum of Art, New Delhi; Queensland Art Gallery/Gallery of Modern Art, Brisbane, Australia; Devi Art Foundation, Gurgaon; Detroit Institute of Arts, USA; Kunsthaus, Zurich; Museum of Old and New Art (MONA), Tasmania, Australia; Burger Collection, Berlin and Hong Kong; National Gallery of Modern Art, New Delhi, Mumbai; National Gallery of Victoria, Melbourne, Australia; and Museum M+, Hong Kong, among others.
+His work is included in several prominent collections, including the National Gallery Singapore; Ishara Art Foundation and the Prabhakar Collection, Dubai; the Guggenheim Museum, Abu Dhabi; the Herwitz Collection, Peabody Essex Museum, Salem, USA; Fukuoka Asian Art Museum, Japan; Philadelphia Museum of Art, USA; Tate Modern, London; Centre Pompidou, Paris; Kiran Nadar Museum of Art, New Delhi; Queensland Art Gallery/Gallery of Modern Art, Brisbane, Australia; Devi Art Foundation, Gurgaon, India; Detroit Institute of Art, USA; Kunsthaus Museum, Zurich; Museum of Old and New Art (MONA), Tasmania, Australia; Burger Collection, Berlin and Hong Kong; National Gallery of Modern Art, New Delhi, Mumbai; National Gallery of Victoria, Melbourne, Australia; Museum M+, Hong Kong; Museum of Art and Photography, Bangalore, India; Bhau Daji Lad Museum, Mumbai; Kistefos Museum, Norway; and the Contemporary Art Gallery of Bihar Museum, India, among others.

 A major monograph on Atul Dodiya, published by Prestel Verlag and Vadehra Art Gallery, released in January 2014.